 There are toilets and showers at the back of this beach.

-Although naturists can be found anywhere on the beach of la concha they generally stick to the right-hand (north) side, near the rocks.
+Although naturists can be found anywhere on Playa de la Concha they generally stick to the right-hand (north) side, near the rocks.

 There is a well-known rock pool which forms to the south (left) of the beach when the tide goes out that is always full of fish.